groue/GRMustache/Guides/standard_library.md

 In the example above, the first step has consumed (Alice, iOS and 100), and the second one (Bob, Android and 200):

-The `zip` filter renders a section as many times as there are elements in the **longest** of its argument: exhausted collections simply do not add anything to the rendering context.
+The `zip` filter renders a section as many times as there are elements in the **longest** of its argument: exhausted lists simply do not add anything to the rendering context.

 Miscellaneous